kartikey3525/MERN-website/README.md

 ## Description

+This website is built using the MERN stack (MongoDB, Express, Node.js, React.js) and is designed to be fully device-responsive.
+It features JWT authentication for secure user registration, login, and logout, ensuring data protection and personalized user experiences.

+The site highlights the firm’s dedication to customer satisfaction, showcasing an overview of the company’s work ethics and values.
+Key pages include:

 Service Offerings: A dedicated services page that provides detailed information about each service offered by the firm, including descriptions, pricing, and provider details.

 About Page: An in-depth look at the firm’s history, mission, and testimonials from satisfied customers.